rmoralespp/flask_typed_routes/docs/path.md

     return flask.jsonify(data)
 ```

-**Validation:**
+**Validation Rules:**

 - `category_id` must be an integer between 1 and 100.

 ## Aliasing

 !!! warning
-    Aliases defined in Path type hints will be ignored to maintain consistency with the names specified in the Flask route.
+    Aliases defined in Path type hints are ignored to maintain consistency with the Flask route parameter names.

-## Multiple values in a single path parameter
+## Arrays in Path Parameters

-If you want to allow a query parameter to have multiple values, you can use `set`, `tuple`, or `list` annotations.
+Path parameters can be parsed as **Arrays** using `set`, `tuple`, or `list`.
+The library follows the `simple` style of **OpenAPI** parameter serialization for arrays, using commas as separators.

-!!! note
+!!! tip
-    Path fields support the `simple` **OpenAPI** style, meaning they can handle multiple values separated by commas.
+    You can use the `set` type hint to validate that the values are unique.

 ```python
 import flask